 WP protects read-only pages from supervisor write access.
-The 386 Microprocessor allows a read-only page to be written from privilege levels 0-2.
-The Intel486 Microprocessor is compatible with the 386 Microprocessor when WP=0.
-WP=1 forces a fault on a write to a read-only page from any privilege level.
+The 386 microprocessor allows a read-only page to be written from privilege levels 0-2.
+The Am486DX/DX2 microprocessor is compatible with the 386 microprocessor when WP = 0.
+WP = 1 forces a fault on a write to a read-only page from any privilege level.
 Operating systems with Copy-on-Write features can be supported with the WP bit.
-Refer to Section 4.5.3 for further details on use of the WP bit.
+Refer to Section 4.5.3 for further details on the WP bit.